BazzaCuda/MinimalistMediaPlayerX/README.md

 MMP: Minimalist Media Player
 =====================

-An all-in-one media player, image library manager (with built-in image and thumbnail browser, and image manipulation), and timeline editor for fast lossless editing of audio and video files.
+An all-in-one media player, image library manager (with built-in image & thumbnail browser, and image manipulation), and timeline editor for fast lossless editing of audio and video files.

 Good or bad, what do you like or dislike about `MMP`?
 Love it, or not what you were looking for?
 Let me know [here](https://github.com/BazzaCuda/MinimalistMediaPlayerX/discussions/47).
 I'm _**very**_ keen to hear from you.
 What additional features would you like to see in `MMP`?